teja-surya-p/datadog/backend/README.md

 # Orbit AI Backend

-Node + Express API that verifies Firebase ID tokens, stores chats in Firestore, and calls Google Gemini for responses.
+Node + Express API that verifies Firebase ID tokens, stores chats in Firestore, and calls a pluggable LLM provider (Gemini or Ollama) for responses.

 ## Setup